-Click on the Icons below to find out more information about the local attractions
+Click on the links below to find out more information about things to do in the area

 Coolamon Cheese Factory

 Entering the Coolamon Cheese Factory will be like entering a world of cheese where visitors can enjoy cheese tasting and cheese inspired meals, watch cheese being hand crafted and matured, learn the history of cheese or even take a course teaching them how to make it themselves.